miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies a probabilistic Hyperbolic Tangent function approximation.
+   Applies a probabilistic piecewise-linear Hyperbolic Tangent function approximation.

-   This activation function processes an input Gaussian distribution and approximates the output distribution after applying the Tanh function.
+   This activation function processes an input Gaussian distribution and approximates the output distribution after applying a piecewise linear Tanh function whose resulting distribution is in the range (-1, 1).
-   The resulting distribution is confined to the range (-1, 1).
+   This activation function relies on exact moment calculations in order to compute the output moments from a mixture between a probability masses and a truncated Gaussian distribution.

    For an input random variable :math:`X \sim \mathcal{N}(\mu, \sigma^2)`, this layer approximates the distribution of :math:`Y = \tanh(X)`.